rokoroku/react-redux-typescript-boilerplate/README.md

 ## Note

-- Since webpack 2 is still in beta, related dependencies can occur ``UNMET PEER DEPENDENCY`` errors.
+- Since webpack 2 is still in new, related dependencies can occur ``UNMET PEER DEPENDENCY`` errors.
 To avoid error, use **npm >=3.0.0**
 - This boilerplate doesn't contain any testing frameworks.
 Use something that suits your taste.
 (such as [Mocha](https://github.com/mochajs/mocha), [Jasmine](https://github.com/jasmine/jasmine), or [Jest](https://github.com/facebook/jest))